VicGUTT/vicinit/README.md

 ## Templates

-So far, only one template is included: `ts-lib`.
+Templates are simply directories of files and folders representing a project structure for a given usecase.

+### ts-lib

-The _ts-lib_ template is meant for creating "public TypeScript libraries that will eventually be published to NPM with a MIT license".
+The _ts-lib_ template is meant for creating "public TypeScript libraries that will eventually be published to the NPM registry with a MIT license".

-Other templates for _Laravel + TypeScript + Tailwind_ and _Vue + TypeScript + Tailwind_ should follow at some point.
+### laravel-lib

+The _laravel-lib_ template is meant for creating "public Laravel PHP libraries that will eventually be published to the Composer registry with a MIT license".

 <!-- ## Changelog